cakephp/docs/sr/development/testing.rst

 When creating a fixture you will mainly define two things: how the table is created (which fields are part of the table), and which records will be initially populated to the table.
 Let's create our first fixture, that will be used to test our own Article model.
-Create a file named ``ArticleFixture.php`` in your ``app/Test/Fixture`` directory, with the following content::
+Create a file named ``ArticlesFixture.php`` in your ``app/Test/Fixture`` directory, with the following content::

-    class ArticleFixture extends CakeTestFixture {
+    class ArticlesFixture extends CakeTestFixture {

           // Optional.
           // Set this property to load fixtures to a different test datasource